Cross Bones: Excavations

+In 1928, workmen pulling down a school built at the corner of Redcross Street and Union Street found "many human skeletons" underneath the foundations.

-In 1989, Transport for London bought a large plot (including the then-derelict Cross Bones site) forming a triangle between Redcross Street, Union Street, and Southwark Street, with the intention of using the land as a work site for the Jubilee line extension.
+In 1989, Transport for London bought a large plot, including the then-derelict Cross Bones site, forming a triangle between Redcross Street, Union Street, and Southwark Street, with the intention of using the land as a work site for the Jubilee line extension.

 Investigations of the site ahead of its redevelopment were conducted by the Museum of London Archaeology Service between 1991 and 1998.
 Archaeologists found a highly overcrowded graveyard with bodies piled on top of one another, with those buried there having suffered diseases including smallpox, tuberculosis, Paget's disease, osteoarthritis, and vitamin D deficiency.

 One dig alone in 1992 uncovered 148 graves, dating from between 1800 and 1853.
-More than a third of the bodies were perinatal (between 22 weeks gestation and seven days after birth), and a further 11 percent were under one year old.
+More than a third of the bodies were perinatal, between 22 weeks gestation and seven days after birth.
+A further 11 percent were under one year old.
 The adults were mostly women aged 36 and older.
 Based on the density of burials within the small excavated areas of the site, archaeologist have estimated that as many as 15,000 people are buried in Cross Bones.

-One of the most significant Roman archaeological sites ever found in London—including a mausoleum and highly preserved mosaic—was uncovered on the wider plot of land (just outside the boundaries of Cross Bones) in 2022.
+In 2022, one of the most significant Roman archaeological sites ever found in London—including a mausoleum and highly preserved mosaic—was uncovered on the wider plot of land just outside the boundaries of Cross Bones.

 Campaign to restore

-In response to the threat of redevelopment, a local group, Friends of Cross Bones, formed in 1996 to campaign to preserve the graveyard and to raise awareness of its historical and cultural significance.
+In 1996, in response to the threat of redevelopment, a local group, Friends of Cross Bones, formed to campaign to preserve the graveyard and to raise awareness of its historical and cultural significance.
 From 2006 to 2012 the group also cultivated an unofficial "guerrilla" memorial garden on the site.

 In 2006, Southwark Council also installed a brass plaque: